 Country moorings are peaceful interludes, but we prefer the spontaneous barbecues or dinners in town that happen when friends pull into port.

 A little closer to Paris, we stopped in Moret-sur-Loing.
 They use their charming medieval village as the stage for a summer sound and light show.
 Because during the summer it doesn't get dark until late here, the show doesn't start until 11 pm.
-The evening was warm, and the show was so beautiful that we felt like we were dreaming.
+The evening was warm, and the show was so beautiful that we thought we were dreaming.

 We were sitting in a sidewalk cafe when we saw this little boat go by, powered by the captain's feet.
 Like us, we think that they were headed toward Paris.